FriesW/PushToProd/assembly/guide.md

 #### Diffusion

 Plug in the box bottom with the electronics and fit it underneath the rest of the box.
-We just want to get an idea of how the lighting currently looks.
-You'll notice that there are hot spots, and even though the acrylic is frosted it is clear where the LEDs are inside the box.
+This is just to get an idea of how the lighting currently looks.
+You'll notice that there are hot spots, and even though the acrylic is frosted it is obvious where the LEDs are inside the box.

 Cut pieces of the quilt batting to be slightly larger than the small interior acrylic pieces.